5 Hobbies to Help You Relax and De-Stress

 #2 – Learn an Instrument

 Nothing beats coming home and listening to the music that’s coming from your own instrument.
 Some of the most stress-relieving instruments to play are the piano, keyboard, guitar or even the saxophone – if you’re a jazz lover then the saxophone is a great place to start.
+And if you prefer classical music, you can visit a violin shop and look for a beginner violin.

 A quick search online and you’ll find beginner instruments alongside self-teaching books.
 Neither are too expensive and if you really start to enjoy playing music, you can invest more money and try out some different instruments.